 According to CBS Boston that posted the FBI's affadavit, and it's actually a story with a privacy lesson embedded in it.
 (I'm assuming here that people are also taking the other, more obvious lesson, which is that you shouldn't make bomb threats.)

 Kim sent the threatening emails using a Tor browser, which anonymizes your web browsing, paired with an anonymous email program called Guerilla Mail.
-That actually could have been enough to protect his identity, except that he did all of this on Harvard's wireless internet
+That actually could have been enough to protect his identity, except that he did all of this on Harvard's wireless internet.

 If your school or your workplace offers you free wi-fi, it's worth remembering that you should severely limit your expectations of privacy while on it.
 That fact is somehow both very obvious and very easy to forget.